orel0007/BatmanGame/README.md

 # BatmanGameGeneral explanation of the exercise:
-In this exercise we were asked to build a version of theDigger game, the Digger has to eat diamonds, and be careful not to be eaten by monsters, and is allowed to eat stones in a limited amount given to him at the beginning of each stage.
-If the digger is eaten by a monster, we reboot the diggerand monsters to their initial location at that point.
+In this project, we were required to create a version of the game "The Digger," in which the player controls a character who must consume diamonds while avoiding monster attacks and is given a set number of stones to eat at the start of each stage.
+We reboot the digger and monsters to their original locations if the digger is consumed by a monster.
-The game also runs by time, each stage has a different time, if the time runs out we reboot the stage and take it down to fish for life.
+The game also has a time limit; if the time limit expires, the stage is restarted and taken down to the "fish for life" screen.
-The digger will also be able to eat gifts and this will add life, time, stones that are allowed to be eaten.
-If the digger eats more stones than it is allowed to, the stage is rebooted and returns the digger, monsters, and diamonds to the beginning of the stage.
+Additionally, the digger will be able to consume gifts, which will increase life, time, and the number of stones that may be consumed. if the digger consumes more stones than it is permitted to the player will have to start over the level.
-As long as the player has life remaining, he continues and progresses through the stages inserted into him in the file "Board.txt

 ## Design:
-We built a game run by , Controller It uses the memory of the BORAD And we built aboard department, which helpscontrollers manage the game in an "object-oriented" programming form by dividing into objects, and each object has its own functions.
+We created a game controlled by a controller.
+It makes use of the BORAD's memory.
+Additionally, we created a department that assists controllers in managing the game in a "object-oriented" programming manner by breaking it up into objects, each of which has distinct functions.
-We also have aResourceManager class which runs in Singletonstyle whichis initialized only once and reads all files needed for the game like images,FONT,music,SPRITESHEET.
-And we have classes for every object in the game like monsters,digger,gifts, wall, stones We also used thedouble-dispatch method to check conflicts betweenthe objects in the game.

-### Step file format:
-We read the steps from a file inResourceswhere we draw the steps that we are We want to play, so if you want to add a step, just go to this file and draw the stage you want.
-List of files created by us:
-Controller.h/cpp–The department that manages the game:It uses the memory of theBOARD Manages the stages and turn of the player is the monsters and updates the screen accordingly.
-Board.h/cpp – The department tasked with building and maintaining the game board.
-Updates the location of the Digger and the locations of theMonsters that the controller can update with him.
-In addition, 1)initiates a new phase and 2)restores the phase again
+Additionally, we have a ResourceManager class that runs in Singleton mode, reads all game-related files including photos, FONT, music, and SPRITESHEET, and is initialized just once.
+Additionally, there are classes for every item in the game, including monsters, dig tools, gifts, walls, and stones.
+In order to check for conflicts between the game's objects, we also employed the double-dispatch mechanism

 #### Key data structures and their function: